AshishKrD/DatesLakesProject/README.md

 Dataset consists of two JSON files present at below location:

-Song data: s3://udacity-dend/song_data
+1.Song data: s3://udacity-dend/song_data
-Log data: s3://udacity-dend/log_data
+2.Log data: s3://udacity-dend/log_data

 **This project contains the following files which are required to execute it:**